swiftlang/swift-evolution/proposals/NNNN-task-cancellation-shields.md

 }
 ```

-In the above example, while we may have implemented the resource clean-up correctly, we may be unaware of the system only performing actions while the task it is executing in is not cancelled.
-In order to ensure certain actions execute regardless if called from a cancelled or not cancelled task, we're going to have to "shield" the cleanup code from observing the cancellation status of the calling task.
+In the above example, while the resource clean-up may be implemented correctly, the caller could be unaware that such code may short-circuit if the current task is cancelled.
+In order for the caller to influence this behavior, it must somehow be able to "shield" the cleanup code from observing the current task's cancellation state.

 Today, developers work around this problem by creating unstructured tasks, which creates unnecessary scheduling and may have a performance and even correctness impact on such cleanup code: